Five strategies for uncovering hidden property assessment

 Municipal staff cannot be expected to be everywhere at once, particularly when communities are comprised of larger geographic areas and have limited staff.
 It is reasonable to surmise that the “low hanging fruit” of illegal construction would be more prevalent in the less visible and remote regions of the municipality.
 The old adage “out of sight … out of mind” definitely applies in this case.
 Combining public education with opportunities for citizens to readily report potential illegal construction activity provides the municipality with more “eyes and ears” in the field.
 Establishing communication conduits to submit reports of illegal building activity – through dedicated telephone hotlines, email addresses, social media, as well as other mechanisms – for the public can go a long way in assisting municipalities to better manage this issue.

 Municipalities can do a better job of collecting the property taxes due to them as a result of construction without the requisite permits.
 Today, there are a wide variety of accessible, powerful tools available to help remedy this situation, with benefits that accrue to the municipal coffers – but also safety, fairness, and protection of rights of neighbouring property owners.
 MW

-Municipal World Executive Members: You might also be interested in the regular features on assessment and taxation in the Municipal World Journal, included in your membership.
+✯ Municipal World Executive Members: You might also be interested in the full version of this article or in the regular features on assessment and taxation in the Municipal World Journal, included in your membership.
 Note that you can now access the complete collection of past articles (and more) from your membership dashboard.